Shadorc/RPiTube/README.md

 ## ToDo
 - Add possibility to start a new video when another is still playing
 - Being able to change VLC password
-- Add a cache for videos to be able to replay a vido without downloading it again
 - (?)
 Improve HTTP response to indicate the progress